ember-cli/ember-cli.github.io/_posts/2013-04-09-asset-compilation.md

 });
 {% endhighlight %}

-You may edit any of these output paths, but make sure to update your `app.outputPaths.app.html`, default it is `index.html`, and `tests/index.html`.
+You may edit any of these output paths, but make sure to update the paths specified in your `app.outputPaths.app.html` default it is `index.html`, and `tests/index.html`.
+If this is not done, your app will not be served with correct asset names.

 {% highlight javascript %}
 // ember-cli-build.js